Buyer Guide – Adjustable Dumbbell Set

 This could be one of the major deciding factors for you when choosing a set of adjustable dumbbells, just how easy is it to select different weights?
-Speed also will come into play here so let’s first have a look at the Twist-Lock system of the Corefitness and Stairmaster adjustable dumbbells.
+Speed will also come into play here, so let’s first have a look at the Twist-Lock system of the Corefitness and Stairmaster adjustable dumbbells.

-The twist lock design is the fastest adjustable system on the market today, to select and change the weight setting simply takes one twist of the wrist.
-Very easy and very secure, you place the dumbbell in its cradle (2 cradles are provided with each set), you then twist to the selected weight you wish to lift, remove the handle from the cradle, leaving the unselected weights behind in the cradle.
+You place the dumbbell in its cradle (2 cradles are provided with each set), you then twist to the selected weight you wish to lift, remove the handle from the cradle, leaving the unselected weights behind in the cradle.

-You will be happy to know you can not twist the handle when it is out of the cradle, this makes for secure weight plates with no rattle.
+You will be happy to know you can not twist the handle when it is out of the cradle.
+This makes for secure weight plates with no rattle.